 Ambrosia salad, just like grandma used to make!
 This classic fruit salad lies somewhere in between side dish and dessert.
 It’s sweet and delicious, but also somewhat healthy with bananas, mandarin orange, and pineapple throughout.

-This ambrosia salad recipe has some things in common with my Watergate Salad and Creamy Grape salad.
-Specifically, all three of these things are called salads, but they are about as far away from a bowl of lettuce than anything can be!
+This ambrosia salad recipe has some things in common with my Watergate Salad.
+Orange Jello Salad, and Creamy Grape salad.
+Specifically, all of these things are called salads, but they are about as far away from a bowl of lettuce than anything can be!

 What Is Ambrosia Salad?